icodewith-ai/icodewithai-code/README.md

-# By Marcelo Lewin - Personal Website / Portfolio
+# iCodeWith.ai Website

-This is the source code for my personal website built with Hugo, featuring a custom dark theme with green accents and modern CSS architecture.
+This is the source code for iCodeWith.ai website.

 ## Documentation